 They are also not subject to any special licensing requirements or special government oversight and can give you wrong information or even lie to you with little or no consequences.

-An immigration attorneys, on the other hand, like other lawyers, must invest 3 years of their life (involving long hours of intense study and passing a very comprehensive bar exam) and often hundreds of thousands of dollars to get their law licenses and have a huge stake in remaining in good standing .
+An immigration attorney, on the other hand, like other lawyers, must invest 3 years of their life (involving long hours of intense study and passing a very comprehensive bar exam) and often hundreds of thousands of dollars to get their law licenses and have a huge stake in remaining in good standing .

 If you want to get a green card for your spouse or fiancé there are several possible immigration options.